Pomposa Abbey: History

 The church of Santa Maria is a triple-nave Ravennan Romanesque-style basilica with arcaded aisles and carpentry rafters.
 It originated in the 7th-9th century, and sequentially enlarged as the abbey grew in power and prestige.
 The church attained its present aspect, with a segmental apse, in the 11th century.
 The interior contains a 12th-century Cosmatesque and mosaic inlaid stone pavement along with frescoes in the apse by Vitale da Bologna and his assistants; There are paintings in the refectory by a Riminese master.
 The chapter hall has early 14th-century frescoes by a pupil of Giotto.

 The free-standing campanile (begun in 1063 and completed within several decades), standing at 48 m, is one of the finest surviving belltowers from the Romanesque period, together with the campanile of Abbey of San Mercuriale (75 m), in Forlì.

 Notable also is the mid-11th century Palazzo della Ragione facing the abbey church in the forecourt or atrium.
 It was built before the abbey church was consecrated in 1026, by an architect trained at Ravenna, Mazulo.

+Satan depicted in the Last Judgment fresco.

 In popular culture

-Abbey gained moderate popularity among Russian Internet users in the early 2010s, thanks to its fresco depicting a devil whose appearance is reminiscent of that of Russian president Vladimir Putin.
+The abbey gained moderate popularity among Russian Internet users in the early 2010s, thanks to its fresco depicting a devil whose appearance is reminiscent of that of Russian president Vladimir Putin.

 After the Russian invasion of Ukraine, the meme had a brief resurgence.